Te tono pūtea - Funding

 J R McKenzie also undertook research into philanthropic funding to Māori.

 Te Pūtake o te Riri (Wars and Conflict in New Zealand Fund) supports whānau, hapū and iwi to initiate, promote and deliver activities and events that commemorate the New Zealand Land Wars.
 The fund seeks to increase awareness among all people of Aotearoa about our local history, significant land marks and people including strengthening relationships and partnerships.
 It is also about building nationhood and pride among all citizens, increasing mātauranga and value for local history and increasing bi-lingual resources.
-Visit Te Pūtake o re Riri (Wars and Conflict in New Zealand Fund)(external link).
+Visit Te Pūtake o re Riri (Wars and Conflict in New Zealand Fund)(external link) for more information.

 Te Māngai Pāho